Skip to main content

 Suggested Duration

-Full day trip (6-8 hours including travel from Puerto Princesa).
-The actual underground river tour takes about 45 minutes to 1 hour.
+Full day trip from Puerto Princesa (6-8 hours including travel), or half-day if staying in Sabang.
+The actual underground river tour takes about 45 minutes

 Getting There